alefore/weblog/recommendations.md

 ### Pilot Vanishing Point

 I write on paper using a Pilot Vanishing Point fountain pen.
-I use it almost daily for journaling.
+I used it almost daily for journaling for a decade, before I switched to a Pilot Custom 823 in 2024.
-I've owned it since 2013-01-05.

 The pen has its fair share of scratches.
 They bothered me in the beginning: